bfrgoncalves/NeighbourGenes/README.md

 # Neighboring genes

 This program checks for the neighbor genes by syncing and downloading the desired files from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/ and by performing BLASTp searches.
+If files to be downloaded are compressed, its components are extracted and then used as reference for the BLASTp searches.

 Python, Numpy, Biopython and HTSeq are required.